the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

   a specific group to the reader as outlined below.

 ![](/img/CH11_ImportFields_GroupAssign.gif)
-â Assigns the selected group to the reader.
+Assigns the selected group to the reader.
 You will notice that the group will be removed from the left grid and displayed in the right grid.

 ![](/img/maint5.gif)
-â Assigns all available groups to the reader.
+Assigns all available groups to the reader.
 You will notice that all groups will be removed from the left grid and displayed in the right grid.

 ![](/img/i11.gif)
-â Removes the selected group from the reader.
+Removes the selected group from the reader.
 You will notice that the group will be removed from the right grid and displayed in the left grid.

 ![](/img/cset22.gif)
-â Removes all selected groups from the reader.
+Removes all selected groups from the reader.
 You will notice that all groups will be removed from the right grid and displayed in the left grid.

 ### Access Control Schedule Tab